openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

 -----------

-`Django <https://www.djangoproject.com/start/>`_ is a high-level Python Web framework which encourages rapid development and clean, pragmatic design.
+`Django <https://www.djangoproject.com/start/>`_ is a high-level Python web framework that encourages rapid development and clean, pragmatic design.

 **In OpenWISP we chose Django mainly for these reasons:**

-- It has a rich ecosystem and pluggable apps which allow us to get a lot done very fast
+- It has a rich ecosystem and pluggable apps that allow us to accomplish a lot very quickly.
-- It has been battle tested over many years by a high amount of people and high profile companies
+- It has been battle-tested over many years by a large number of users and high-profile companies.
-- Security vulnerabilities are usually privately disclosed to the developers and quickly fixed
+- Security vulnerabilities are usually privately disclosed to the developers and quickly fixed.
-- Being popular, it's easy to find Python developers who have experience with Django and can get up to speed very fast in contributing to OpenWISP
+- Being popular, it's easy to find Python developers with experience in Django who can quickly start contributing to OpenWISP.
-- Django projects are easily customizable by editing a ``settings.py`` file, this allows OpenWISP to design its modules so that these can be imported into larger, more complex and customized applications, allowing to create customized network management solutions;
-  **this makes OpenWISP similar to a framework**: users can use the default installation but if they need a solution that is more tailored to their needs they can use it as a base to avoid re-developing a lot of code from scratch
+- Django projects are easily customizable by editing a ``settings.py`` file.
+This allows OpenWISP to design its modules so they can be imported into larger, more complex, and customized applications, enabling the creation of tailored network management solutions. **This makes OpenWISP similar to a framework**: users can use the default installation, but if they need a more tailored solution, they can use it as a base, avoiding the need to redevelop a lot of code from scratch.

 **Resources for learning Django**: